ForestFormer3D: A Unified Framework for End-to-End Segmentation of Forest LiDAR 3D Point Clouds: Experiments

 \subsection{Ablation studies}

 We conduct a series of ablation studies to analyze the impact of the three proposed key components of ForestFormer3D: ISA-guided query point selection, the score-based block merging strategy during inference, and one-to-many association during training (see \cref{tab:ablationstudiesfornetworkstructure}).
+Here, we fix the score threshold on mask removal to 0.6 for all methods.
 Additionally, we examine the effect of other factors on the performance of ForestFormer3D in the supplementary materials.

 \textbf{ISA-guided query point selection.} As shown in \cref{tab:ablationstudiesfornetworkstructure}, the ISA-guided query point selection improves the F1 on the FOR-instanceV2 test set by 3.4\,pp and increases Prec by 7.8\,pp compared to the baseline OneFormer3D, which uses randomly generated learnable query points.
 This strategy ensures high-quality query points that are both instance-discriminative (ensuring high individual tree coverage) and semantically aware (avoiding picking non-tree points), thereby reducing the generation of false positive masks.
 On the validation set, the ISA-guided query point selection improves the F1 score by 0.9\,pp and Prec by 4.4\,pp compared to the baseline.